hobywan/miranda/README.md

   </tr>
 </table>

-A nucleic acid [primary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Primary_structure) simply refers to its basis sequence.
+A nucleic acid [primary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Primary_structure) simply refers to its base sequence.
 Its [secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_structure#Secondary_structure) refers to its planar conformation.
 Its topology can be quite complex, but is simplified for miRNAs.
 Indeed, it would consist of simple [pseudoknots](https://en.wikipedia.org/wiki/Pseudoknot)-free strand.